 I love fishing beneath the surface of the river because of the challenge.
 It’s an ongoing set of problems to solve.
-Here are nymph fishing’s seven nagging questions:
+Here are nymph fishing’s seven nagging questions for those who are still slinging nymphs with a strike indicator.

 Do I have enough weight?